morganthomas/winning-arguments/winning-arguments.md

 * (Spot is a dog and Spot runs) entails Spot runs.
 * (Barack Obama is POTUS and POTUS is male) entails the sky is blue.

 I will call an argument form **valid** for a given person if and only if there are no **counterexamples** to the rule for that person.
-A counterexample to an argument form for a given person is a case where they consider the premises warranted assertible and don't consider the conclusion warranted assertible.
+A counterexample to an argument form for a given person is a (hypothetical or real) context and a case of the argument form where they consider the premises warranted assertible and don't consider the conclusion warranted assertible.
 I will only consider a counterexample to an argument form to be genuine if even after participating in thorough discussion and evidencing a good understanding of the relevant issues, the person with the counterexample still finds the premises warranted assertible and the conclusion not warranted assertible.

 Is the rule "(**A** and **B**) entails **A**" universally valid, i.e. valid for everybody in every case?
 I don't think so.